 Boarding at Scotch College

 Boarding life is characterised by the formation of enduring friendships.
 Students share in each other’s joys, successes and disappointments.
-They are challenged to appreciate the strengths and individuality of others, and begin to establish their personal goals and visions for the future.
+They are challenged to appreciate the strengths and individuality of others, and they begin to establish their own personal goals and visions for the future.

-On the 'Hill' overlooking the Scotch Senior School, the College's 160 boarders live in one of three separate boarding houses: School House, McMeckan House and Arthur Robinson House.
+On the 'Hill' overlooking the Scotch Senior School, the college's 160 boarders live in one of three separate boarding houses: School House, McMeckan House and Arthur Robinson House.
 The houses are set around a broad drive and are surrounded by trees and beautiful, well manicured gardens.

 Where do boarders come from?

 Approximately 70% of boarders are from rural Victoria and southern New South Wales and about 30% local and overseas.
 Some are sons of expatriate Australians living in South East Asia and elsewhere; others are sons of families from a wide variety of countries including Singapore, Malaysia, Hong Kong, China, The Middle East, USA and Europe.

 Boarders are members of almost every academic class, sporting team and interest group in the Scotch Senior School.
 By virtue of the diversity of experiences that boarders bring with them, this group of boys makes an enormous and essential contribution to the character of the school.

 Boarders are able to use the College’s excellent facilities to their fullest potential.
 The Centre for Learning is open on weekdays from 8:00 am to 5:00 pm with teachers available for additional tutoring from 3:30 pm until 5:00 pm.
 The extensive school grounds and most of the sporting facilities are available for use by boarders during leisure hours.